MPHIL

 THESIS WRITING

-Students undertake independent research and writing on a topic of their choice with the supervision of the programme’s faculty.
+Students undertake independent research and writing on a topic of their choice under the supervision of a member of faculty.

 DEGREE REQUIREMENT

-• Those opting for independent research must submit their final thesis at the end of their third semester
++ Those qualifying for independent research must submit their final thesis at the end of their third semester

 FACULTY